SMSC, School & British Values

 “Weekly assemblies promote pupils’ understanding of the beliefs of people from different cultural backgrounds and help them consider the lives of others.
 Pupils feel that they can share their views and personal concerns and, if they do, they are confident that staff will follow them up."

-We have a school values statement that we all say at the end of assemblies.
+We have a school poem that we all say at the end of assemblies.
 It reflects the peaceful, calm, caring and nurturing environment that is our school.

 This is our school,